ariel-gil/claude-code-pivotal/demo/real-workflows.md

 **The compound effect:** Every time Claude does something you like, add it as an instruction.
 Every time it does something annoying, add a rule against it.
 After a few weeks, your CLAUDE.md captures your working style better than you could describe it upfront.

+---

+## 4. Building tools to fill gaps

+Claude Code's built-in `WebFetch` tool often fails on JS-rendered sites, paywalled content, or sites that block scrapers.
+Rather than working around this every time, I asked Claude to write a Python script that handles it — and it did, in one session.

+The result: a `fetch-url.py` script that routes URLs to the right strategy:
+- **LessWrong / Alignment Forum** → hits the GraphQL API directly (fast, no browser needed)
+- **Everything else** → headless Chromium via Playwright (renders JS)
+- **Simple sites** → basic HTTP with a `--no-js` flag

+Now when WebFetch fails, Claude falls back to `python fetch-url.py <url>` automatically (this is in the CLAUDE.md).
+One session of work, used in dozens of sessions since.

+This is a good example of the general pattern: **when a built-in tool doesn't work for your use case, have Claude build a better one.** The tool doesn't need to be general-purpose or polished — it just needs to solve your specific problem.

+---

+## 5. What goes wrong

+It's not all smooth.
+After ~65 sessions, here's what consistently causes friction:

+**Claude picks the wrong approach on the first try.** This was the most common issue — 26 times in a month.
+Shallow research when you want depth, aggressive logic that breaks edge cases, wrong output format.
+The fix: be more specific upfront about what you want.
+"Critical analysis, not a tool catalog" or "conservative matching only" saves a round-trip.

+**Subagents crash on permissions.** I tried spawning 10 parallel research agents to explore AI safety topics.
+They all lacked the right permissions and returned nothing.
+The main agent had to recover manually.
+Parallel agents are powerful but fragile — start with 2-3 before going wide.

+**Windows environment friction.** Zone.Identifier files breaking git submodules, PowerShell/bash syntax mismatches, file locks preventing moves.
+If you're on Windows, expect to hit this and add workarounds to your CLAUDE.md as you discover them.

+**Iterative steering > perfect prompts.** The most productive pattern isn't writing the perfect prompt upfront — it's giving a loose directive, seeing what comes back, and course-correcting.
+This is fine.
+Budget for 2-3 rounds of steering on anything non-trivial.

+**The best failure:** I told Claude to "freely explore AI safety research topics and develop research taste."
+It ambitiously spawned 10 parallel research agents — which all immediately crashed because they didn't have the right permissions.
+The main agent recovered, pivoted to designing a novel sycophancy experiment, then discovered that Sharma et al. (ICLR 2024) and the ELEPHANT paper had already covered the exact same ground.
+One session, zero usable output, two good lessons: check permissions before going wide, and check prior work before designing experiments.